dwyl/learn-hapi/README.md

 Have a look at https://github.com/spumko/boom for more error response options.
-We will be using these later as we build our app. lets move on to authentication.
+We will be using these later as we build our app.
+Let's move on to authentication.